GSA/open-gsa-redesign/_apidocs/sitescanner-api.md

 ## OpenAPI Specification File

-You can view the full details of this API in the OpenAPI Specification file available here:
+You can view the full details of this API in the OpenAPI Specification file available here: [link needed].
-<a href="v1/openapi.yaml">Open API specification file for the Sample API</a>

 <p><small><a href="#">Back to top</a></small></p>